 - Information visualization

-Data science programs often include an immersion experience, which is a project spearheaded by a group of students, designed to give students hands-on experience with data science applications in a team environment.
+Data science programs often include a final capstone experience, which is a project spearheaded by a group of students, designed to give students hands-on experience with data science applications in a team environment.

 Key Competencies and Objectives